Concerned about lead contamination in indoor firing/gun ranges?

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 Police and military ranges are very often housed in a building where other services are located.
-This includes exercise rooms, weight rooms, showers, meeting rooms, and the administration offices.
+This includes exercise rooms, weight rooms, showers, meeting rooms, and administration offices.
 This may even include kitchens, break rooms and cafeterias.

 There are also numerous high school and college shooting ranges for student competition teams and for ROTC.